rufimelo99/UltimatumGame/README.md

 game.runEpisode(iteration,offersDicInitial,offerDic,thresholdDicInitial,thresholdDic,stopsForGraphs, NaturalSelection=False, SocialPenalty=True)

 allows for having Natural Selection has an update rule or not.
+Same for Social Penalty.

-Same for Social Penalty "offersDicInitial,offerDic,thresholdDicInitial,thresholdDic" are bassically the dicionaries to store the information (offers p and q values) on a certain selection of rounds
+"offersDicInitial,offerDic,thresholdDicInitial,thresholdDic" are bassically the dicionaries to store the information (offers p and q values) on a certain selection of rounds